Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 (3) Legal basis

-The legal basis for the processing of your personal data that you provide to us in order to initiate the conclusion of a contract with us, to conclude a contract with us or to execute a contract is Article 6(1), sentence 1, lit. b GDPR.
+The legal basis for the processing of your personal data that you provide to us in order to initiate the conclusion of a contract with us, to conclude a contract with us or to perform a contract is Article 6 (1) sentence 1point (b) GDPR.

-The legal basis for processing is also Article 6(1)(b) GDPR if we store your personal data that is necessary for establishing contact beyond the termination of a specific contract.
+The legal basis for processing is also Article 6 (1) sentence 1 point (b) GDPR if we store your personal data that is necessary for establishing contact beyond the termination of a specific contract.
 We have a legitimate interest in being able to rely on proven suppliers and service providers.

-If you enter our premises or drive into our car park as a visitor, the legal basis for the processing of your personal data is Article 6(1), sentence 1, lit. f GDPR.
+If you enter our premises or drive into our car park as a visitor, the legal basis for the processing of your personal data is Article 6 (1) sentence 1 point (f) GDPR.
 We have a legitimate interest in controlling who enters or drives into our premises, including our car park, in order to prevent unauthorised access.

 (4) Criteria for the storage period